JoaoBlimping/PROTODOGSExtremeSpells/idea.md

 # League of Scumbags A: PROTODOGS Extreme Spells

-## Storyline of the Game
+## Little Details about the game

+The moral of the story is that you need to figure out how to go hyper power at will.

+## Things yet to be added

+- proper inventory that lets you open it up and use items, to open it in adventure mode you will have to press right click / shift, and then select the item from a list.
+Normal items like keys and situational shit will not go into your inventory
+- record some like minute long radio segments where I just talk about complete shit.

+## Main Story

 You wake up in the middle of the night in this random room and PHM and Aini are standing there, and the phm is like
 ```
-alright it's time to get out of this hell hole, the cops have stopped patrolling the streets for some reason.
+Oi! it's time to get out of this hell hole, the cops have stopped
+patrolling the streets for some reason.
 I can't wait to get out of this fucking dump.
 Thanks for letting us stay here though, Travongle
 ```